Canadian Barley Research Coalition

 The Canadian Barley Research Coalition (CBRC) is a national not-for-profit organization with a focus on improving profitability and competitiveness for western Canadian barley through long-term research investments.

-The CBRC is a collaboration between the Saskatchewan Barley Development Commission, Alberta Barley and the Manitoba Crop Alliance.
+The CBRC is a collaboration between the Saskatchewan Barley Development Commission, Alberta Grains and the Manitoba Crop Alliance.
 Membership is open to any organization or association interested in supporting barley research.

 Latest News